WillsECEstuff/OptiPath/README.md

 # OptiPath
-This is the OptiPath git project
+This is the OptiPath project